phlalx/sawadee/README.md

  * One continuously wait for peer messages (block of files, information on pieces ownership, request to download...).
  * Another one requests for pieces.
 At the moment, only peers that are not choking with less than a few pending request are considered.
 Among them, we ask for pieces that not yet requested or downloaded without any particular strategy.
 * Requests that have been pending for n seconds are canceled.
-* File/Bitset is saved to disk periodically, as well as the current bitset (still some bug with Async.Unix.Fd.t)
+* File/Bitset is saved to disk periodically

-This works for in simple cases (single file torrent) but a lot remains to be done.
+This works for simple cases.
+It is possible to download a single file torrent but a lot remains to be done.
 * When application is launched, load persistent state
-* test with various torrent files
+* multifile torrent
 * answer requests from peers (pieces, bitfield)
+* server mode when using public IP
 * re-query trackers if needed (dynamic set of peers)
+* close file propery on exit (ctrl-c)
-* think of corner cases (corrupted persistent states, malicious peers)
+* more testing + corner cases (corrupted persistent states, malicious peers)
-* Improve requesting strategy (e.g. rare pieces first, peer responsivness)
+* Improve requesting strategy (e.g. rare pieces first, peer responsivness, event-based instead of polling)
+* doc
+* automatic testing

-Morever, the code can be much improved.
+Morever, the code can be improved.
-* don't request blocks at regular interval (polling) but based on event occurences (e.g. new pieces availables)
-* better resource management (close connections...)
+* better resource management (buffers, close connections...)
 * Use more efficient datastructures
-* Better use of the existing API (see Async.Unix.fd).
 * Rework the module interfaces.
 There are invariant that span several modules that should be identified and if possible encapsulated.

 ### Resources and libs